FormulaPages/address-system/README.md

 The max value is the binary number '1111111111111111111111111111111111'.

-The first 20 bits from left-to-right is the row index; from 0...MAX_ROWS-1.
+The first 20 bits from left-to-right are the row index; from 0...MAX_ROWS-1.

 The remaining 14 bits are the column index; from 0...MAX_COLS-1.